 The Mexican Fintech Law (Ley para Regular a las Instituciones de Tecnología Financiera) in effect as of March 2018 provides a legal framework for fintech products, including insurtech products, including the framework for regulatory "sandbox" and flexible regulation to innovative insurance products.
 The aim of the regulatory sandbox is to promote innovation in the financial sector, including the insurance industry.
-As of today, the regulator has yet to approved a sandbox project.
+As of April 2025, the CNSF has yet to approved a sandbox project.